Whistler Weasel Workers

 The Whistler Weasel Workers is a volunteer organization of alpine ski race workers that has been active in Whistler, British Columbia, Canada since the 1970s.
 The Whistler Weasel Workers is a non-profit society dedicated to the advancement of alpine ski racing in British Columbia and Canada.
-The Weasel Worker's major activity is the preparation and maintenance of ski race courses and the support and organization of ski racing competitions.
+The Weasel Workers' major activity is the preparation and maintenance of ski race courses and the support and organization of ski racing competitions.

 The Weasel Workers have participated in the 2010 Vancouver Winter Olympics, in all World Cup, Canadian Championship and NorAm alpine ski races that have been held in Whistler BC.
 The Weasel Workers have also participated in international ski races at other locations, including the FIS Alpine World Championships in Sierra Nevada, Spain (1996), and in Bormio, Italy (2005), in World Cup alpine ski races in Lake Louise, AB (2000–present), and in Beaver Creek, CO (2006), as well as in the Winter Olympic Games in Calgary, AB (1988) and in Salt Lake, UT (2002).
 The Whistler Weasel Workers participated in the 2008 Whistler World Cup and they played a role in the 2010 Vancouver Winter Olympic Games.

 Alpine ski racing in Canada is largely dependent on volunteer workers who prepare a course for racing and then maintain the course during the event.
 This activity includes creating and maintaining a hard, smooth snow surface and installing and maintaining safety netting necessary to safeguard both the ski racers and spectators.
 Volunteers also organize and officiate most alpine ski races.
 Among officiating and other tasks requiring large numbers of volunteers are those of Gate Judging (confirms that competitors properly complete the course) and Course Security (restricts access to the race course).